Good Food is for Dancing

 It's simple and happy.

-But the tricky thing about habits is that they don't appear overnight.
+The tricky thing about habits is that they don't appear overnight.
 This one didn't either.
 It took some time, a few wrong turns, and one particularly memorable lunch.

 But now it's here to stay.

-It was on a busy day, a long time ago.
+Let me tell you how it happened.
+It was a busy day, a long time ago.
 I picked up my daughters from school and the moment they got in the car, they begged for fast food.

-Normally, I'm pretty straightforward about these things.
-But that day I had my reasons to give in.
+Normally, I'm pretty straightforward about these things, but that day I had my reasons to give in.
 I'll give you three.

-- the mom guilt...I had errands to run, and fast food would buy off the mom-guilt for dragging these poor girls along.
+• the mom guilt...I had errands to run, and fast food would buy off the mom-guilt for dragging these poor girls along.

-- a tough day...
+• a tough day...
 My morning had been rough.
 And I wouldn't mind stuffing myself with empty carbs and sugar highs…

-- the scent ...
+• the scent ...
 I hate to admit it, but fast food smells really, really good.
 I'm convinced there's a patented make-me-hungry spray involved.

 So I said yes, and off we went.